hackersonlineclub/HOCXSS_V1/README.md

 # HOCXSS_V1
-HOCXSS (Cross Site Scripting)
+HOCXSS (Cross Site Scripting) Autmatic Tool

-# What is Xss?
+# What is XSS?
 ‘XSS’ is also known as ‘CSS’ – Cross Site Scripting.
-It is a very common vulnerability found in Web Applications, Cross Site Scripting (XSS) allows the attacker to INSERT malicious code, There are many types of XSS attacks, I will mention 3 of the most used.
-This kind of vulnerability allows an “attacker” to inject some code into the applications affected in order to bypass access to the website or to apply “phishing” on falls users.

-This technique is also used for website Hacking.
+Cross-site scripting is a type of security vulnerability typically found in web applications.
+XSS attacks enable attackers to inject client-side scripts into web pages viewed by other users.
+A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.

 Types of XSS:

 There are actually three types of Cross-Site Scripting, commonly named as: